shrutikasinha/multi-step-form/README.md

 3. **Styling**: Modify Tailwind classes for your brand
 4. **Language**: Add more languages in `src/i18n/config.ts`
 5. **Fields**: Add/remove form fields as needed

-## 📞 Support

-For issues or questions, please open an issue on the GitHub repository.

----

 Built with ❤️ using React, TypeScript, and modern web technologies.